Energy yoga, meditation and their benefits

 In yoga, we start with a relaxation posture – also known in Sanskrit as savasana.
 This is said to be the most important – and the hardest posture to do.
 It is only when we relax properly that we can start to heal.
 Being, not doing is emphasised in yoga, although relaxation is something we often feel guilty about and don’t give ourselves space to make time for.

 Stretching postures or asanas are all designed to improve blood flow, mobility, stamina, muscle tone, flexibility and energy.
 Using gentle postures, we can gently encourage the body back to health.
 There is no competition in yoga, everything is done with the body, not against it.

 – sun salutation mandala –

 Meditation helps to calm and focus the mind.
 It helps us to be calm and centred and more in control of our mind – so that we are not swept along by our thoughts and emotions and can bring peace and a general sense of purpose and meaning to life.
 Most of us experience our thoughts as a continual chatter inside our head – speeding between the past and the ‘what might be’ future.
 The aim of meditation is to calm and still the mind, and bring us back in to the present.
 This quietens the brain down so that we go in to what is called the ‘alpha’ state where the brain-waves are slower.
 This greatly relieves stress.
 Information overload is then reduced, giving us space just to be.
 Meditation slows down the production of stress-related chemicals and the heart rate and can bring about a feeling of well being, as well as an increase in energy.
 There is a chapter on how to mediate in Fiona’s book ‘Beat Fatigue with Yoga’ and also ‘Endless Energy’ (Piatkus books currently out of print).
-Fiona also runs workshops and one-to one-sessions on how to meditate using breath, mantra, mandala and other tools.
+Fiona also runs online yoga classes, workshops and one-to one-sessions on how to meditate using breath, mantra, mandala and other tools.

 Please contact Fiona for further information.